nurselaine/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

   Insertion to a BST: Time efficiency is O(LogN) because the tree is sorted and the hierarchial organization of a tree reduces the amount of nodes and edges the algorithm may have to examine.

+  find Max Value: Time efficiency is O(N), traversal of all nodes and edges within the tree
 ## API
 <!-- Description of each method publicly available in each of your trees -->
 **Binary Tree class**